ELABDELLAOUI-HAJAR/ELABDELLAOUI-HAJAR/README.md

 - 🌱 I’m currently following the ALX program for software engineers, a comprehensive learning path designed to enhance my skills in software development.
 - 💞️ Through this program, I'm honing my abilities to create efficient and scalable software solutions.
 I'm excited to tackle challenges and grow as a software engineer.
-- ✨ I love C, Python, Java and PLSQL
+- ✨ I love C, Python, Java, PLSQL and React 😍😍😍
 - 📫 **Connect with me on [LinkedIn](https://www.linkedin.com/in/elabdellaoui-hajar/)** 🌐

 ### 🔧 : Languages and Tools :